ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 ## Authentication

 Additionally to the authentication provided by the transport, the protocol will have the ability to authenticate both client and server during the establishment of the IP Session.
-In particular, it will be possible for the client to offer an OAuth Access Token {{?OAUTH=RFC6749}} to the server when requesting IP proxying, potentially through an extension of the protocol.
+For example, a client may offer an OAuth Access Token
+{{?OAUTH=RFC6749}} to the server when requesting IP proxying, potentially through an extension of the protocol.
 The protocol will also have the ability to support vendor-specific authentication mechanisms as extensions.

 ## Reliable Transmission of IP Packets